¡A Complete Guide to Visit Tayrona Park in 2019!

 - They don’t have discount to students anymore.

 Cars: 14.000 COP

 8:00 am – 5:00 pm (Try to start the hike early)

 Transportation to Tayrona

-Parque Tayrona: What you must know
+Parque Tayrona: What you must bring for your trip

 - Don’t bring alcohol to Tayrona Park!

-- Don’t forget you passport!
+- Don’t forget you passport or ID!

 - If you want to use a drone inside Tayrona you need special permission provided by the main office of Tayrona National Park.

 Where can you swim in Tayrona Park?